localhots/blip/README.md

 ### [log/slog](https://pkg.go.dev/log/slog)

 Slog is a structured logger introduced in Go 1.21.
-It accepts fields as variadic `any` arguments and offers both console and JSON encoders.
-However, it is neither particularly fast nor pretty.
+It accepts fields as variadic `any` arguments or as typed attributes, and supports both console and JSON encoders.
+It's allocation-free, fast (still ~2x slower than Blip) but not particularly pretty.

 ### [zerolog](https://github.com/rs/zerolog)